func-i/Funci_from_OS/_posts/2016-04-11-happy-dev-shop.md

 _"There's just too much to learn and not enough time"_

 We have an excellent recipe to tackle this one.
 As a Dev shop we receive new projects all the time.
-We try to employ our own **80/20 rule**.
+We try to employ our own **80 / 20 rule**.

 This states that **80%** of a project is something we know and **20%** is something we want to learn.

-If you want to tackle something large like using React, or Anuglar2 for the first time, see if there is a spot where you can use it as a widget instead of an entire Single Page Application.
+If you want to tackle something large like using [React](https://facebook.github.io/react), or [Angular 2.0](https://angular.io/) for the first time, see if there is a spot where you can use it as a widget instead of an entire Single Page Application.

 If you want to learn Elixir for the first time, perhaps there is a section of your app you can convert into a